 19 November 2020: The United Nations Decade of Ocean Science for Sustainable Development included CCB as a partner for global ocean science over the next decade.
 UN has established the “Ocean Decade” initiative to catalyze ocean science across the globe.

 03 October 2020: BBC Radio4’s Today program aired an interview with CCB scientist Dr. Michelle Fournet.
-In this interview, Michelle (segment starts at 1:20:50) talked about the effects of COVID-19 pandemic on ocean soundscape and vocal activities of humpback whale near Juno, Alaska.
+In this interview, Michelle (segment starts at 1:20:50) talked about the effects of COVID-19 pandemic on ocean soundscape and vocal activities of humpback whale near Juneau, Alaska.

 21 July 2020: The latest episode of National Geographic’s Overheard podcast, The Canary of the Sea, featured an interview with CCB scientist Dr. Michelle Fournet.
 In this episode, Michelle talks about whales, noise, and effects of COVID-19 pandemic on ocean soundscape.